Model Picker Tool

 How It Works

-When the model picker toolset is enabled, the agent gets a pick_model tool it can call to switch to a different model for the next turn.
+When the model picker toolset is enabled, the agent gets two tools: change_model to switch to one of the configured models, and revert_model to return to its default model.
 The agent decides which model to use based on the complexity of the task, cost considerations, or other factors you describe in its instruction.

 Example